Estado Novo (Portugal): Regime

-The Estado Novo based its political philosophy around a close interpretation of the Catholic social doctrine, much like the contemporary regime of Engelbert Dollfuss in Austria.
+The Estado Novo based its political philosophy around a close interpretation of the Catholic social doctrine, much like the regime of Engelbert Dollfuss in Austria founded around the same time.
 The economic system, known as corporatism, was based on similar interpretations of the papal encyclicals Rerum novarum (Leo XIII, 1891) and Quadragesimo anno (Pius XI, 1931), which were meant to prevent class struggle and transform economic concerns secondary to social values.
 Rerum novarum argued that labour associations were part of the natural order, like the family.
 The right of men to organise into trade unions and to engage in labour activities was thus inherent and could not be denied by employers or the state.
 Quadragesimo anno provided the blueprint for the erection of the corporatist system.

 A new constitution was drafted by a group of lawyers, businessmen, clerics, and university professors, with Salazar as the leading spirit and Marcelo Caetano also playing a major role.
 The constitution created the Estado Novo ('New State'), in theory a corporatist state representing interest groups rather than individuals.
 The leaders wanted a system in which the people would be represented through corporations, rather than through divisive parties, and where national interest was given priority over sectional claims.
 Salazar thought that the party system had failed irretrievably in Portugal.